Nice model: Trojans and the asteroid belt

 After Jupiter and Saturn cross the 2:1 resonance their combined gravitational influence destabilizes the Trojan co-orbital region allowing existing Trojan groups in the L4 and L5 Lagrange points of Jupiter and Neptune to escape and new objects from the outer planetesimal disk to be captured.
 Objects in the Trojan co-orbital region undergo libration, drifting cyclically relative to the L4 and L5 points.
 When Jupiter and Saturn are near but not in resonance, the location at which Jupiter passes Saturn relative to their perihelia circulates slowly.
 If the period of this circulation falls into resonance with the period at which the Trojans librate, then the libration range can increase until they escape.
 When this phenomenon occurs, the Trojan co-orbital region is "dynamically open" and objects can both escape and enter it.
 Primordial Trojans escape and a fraction of the numerous objects from the disrupted planetesimal disk temporarily inhabit it.
 Later when the separation of the Jupiter and Saturn orbits increases, the Trojan region becomes "dynamically closed", and the planetesimals in the Trojan region are captured, with many remaining today.
-The captured Trojans have a wide range of inclinations, which had not previously been understood, due to their repeated encounters with the giant planets.
-The libration angle and eccentricity of the simulated population also matches observations of the orbits of the Jupiter Trojans.
+The captured Trojans have a wide range of inclinations due to their repeated encounters with the giant planets which had not previously been understood.
+The libration amplitudes and eccentricities of the simulated population also matches observations of the orbits of the Jupiter Trojans.
 This mechanism of the Nice model similarly generates the Neptune trojans.